Before you can re-coat, clean, and use your linseed oil finish, the wood oil needs to dry. So how long does linseed oil take to dry?

 Polymerized Linseed Oil

-It takes polymerized linseed oil 24 hours to dry for a re-coat and up to 5 days to fully cure.
+Polymerized Linseed oil takes around 24 hours to dry between coats and 5 days to cure.